a10036gt/OFDL-EV3_Blocks-Collections/index.md

 ## Download

-Go to this repo's release to download the Block import tool.
-[Latest release](https://github.com/a10036gt/OFDL-EV3_Blocks-Collections/releases).
+Go to this repo's release to download the Block auto import tool(Windows only).
+[Latest release](https://github.com/a10036gt/OFDL-EV3_Blocks-Collections/releases/latest).